These aren't your grandfather's skis.

 Renoun has patented VibeStop™ in surfboards and boat hauls.
 A more stable ride on the water?
 Yes please.

-Mount up your new Renouns and take them out to your favorite mountain.
+Mount up your new Renouns and take them to your favorite mountain.

-Ski a few days – get a feel for them in a variety of conditions.
+Ski 3 days – get a feel for them in a variety of conditions.

 If you don't absolutely love them, remove your bindings and send them back for a full refund.

 We believe in our product & our technology and stand firmly behind them.
 We offer a Moneyback Guarantee with every full-price ski purchase from us.
 Ski them up to 3 days within 6 months of delivery and if you aren't absolutely in love, we'll buy them back, no questions asked.